hantsy/helidon-sandbox/mp-jpa.md

     <scope>runtime</scope>
 </dependency>
 ```
-Configure `DataSource` properties  in the *application.yaml* file like this.
+Then configure `DataSource` properties  in the *application.yaml* file like this.

 ```yaml
 javax: